Trunk89/challenge/README.md

 #RUNNING THE UNIT TESTS:

-To run tests by using grunt move to `wallet` and run:
+To run tests by using grunt move to `challenge` and run:
 `grunt karma`

 To run tests individually without grunt go `test` directory and run: